Skip to content

 What do businesses need to do?

-The Supply Chain Due Diligence Act requires these companies to set up processes to identifyassessprevent and remedy human rights and environmental risks and impacts in their supply chains, and in their own operations.
-They must also make sure they provide ways for employees of indirect suppliers (suppliers they don’t have a direct commercial relationship with) to file a complaint alerting the company to human rights or environmental violations.
+The Supply Chain Due Diligence Act requires these companies to identify, assess, prevent and remedy human rights and environmental risks and impacts in their own operations and supply chains.
+Companies must also provide ways for workers at indirect suppliers (suppliers they don’t have a direct commercial relationship with) to file complaints about social or environmental violations.

 The risks that companies must address include:

-Companies must also publish an annual report outlining the steps they have taken to identify and address these risks.
+Companies must also publish an annual report outlining the steps they’ve taken to identify and address these risks.

-Consequences and penalties if companies fail to comply with this law
+Consequences and penalties if companies don’t comply with this law

-If the companies covered by the scope of the law don’t comply with its requirements, there are some possible consequences:
+If the companies covered by the German supply chain law LkSG don’t meet its requirements, possible consequences include:

 • Fines of up to €800,000, or up to 2% of their average annual global turnover.